Theo-W/knowledge/connection_db_with_phpstrom.md

 # Connection db with Phpstrom or Datagrid

-## 1 - Trouve le l'ip du reseau interne de docker
+## 1 - Find the ip of the internal docker network

-## 2 - Aller dans l'ongler databese du l'ogiciel
+## 2 - Go to the databasis tab of the software

 [![docker_policy](./img/config_database_phpstrom.png)](https://raw.githubusercontent.com/theomeunier/dotfile/master/img/config_database_phpstrom.png)

-## 3 - Tester la connexion et c'est parti pour deb
+## 3 - Test the connection and let's go for dev